cowboysdude/HA-HandHeld/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Not the best picture but the I used just a label maker because for me it doesn't have to be a work of art LOL
+Not the best picture but the I used just a label maker because for me it doesn't have to be a work of art LOL <br>
+Still have 4 buttons I haven't assigned yet but you get the idea....

 ![Example](/images/20240705_173513.jpg)